 Furthermore, live streaming technologies ensure fans are always connected to your brand, even when they are on the go.

 It can create an engaging experience for your fans and allows them to experience the game in a more personalised way.
 Seeing what your favourite player is doing and getting an X-Ray view of the action provides your audience with a unique and engaging perspective.
 The possibilities are endless.

 Sports fans love to experience things in new and exciting ways, and emerging technologies provide us with the platform to deliver them new experiences.
 Let’s give them that chance!

 Hangout on Social media

 There’s no better way to engage with your fans than by using social media.

-The key is to effective use of these channels is to create shareable content that your fans will love and stay up-to-date with what is trending.
+The key to effective use of these channels is to create shareable content that your fans will love and stay up-to-date with what is trending.

 Here are some ideas on how to make social media work for you:

-- Create a unique hashtag that will serve as a connection point between your fans, let them share their experience.
+- Create a unique hashtag that will serve as a connection point between your fans, and let them share their experience.